-Our portfolio strategy calls for us to invest in illiquid securities issued by private LMM companies as well as privately placed debt securities issued by middle market companies that are generally larger in size than the LMM companies.
-These portfolio investments may be subject to restrictions on resale.
-LMM companies generally have no established trading market while privately placed debt securities generally have established markets that have limited activity.
-Further, market quotations are generally not readily available for LMM investments.
-We determine the fair value using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments at each reporting date.
+Our portfolio strategy calls for us to invest in illiquid securities issued by private companies with annual revenues generally between \$10 million and \$150 million.
+These portfolio investments may be subject to restrictions on resale and will generally have either no established trading market or established markets that are inactive; therefore, market quotations are generally not readily available.
+Generally, following the origination of a LMM debt investment, the cost basis of the investment, which is the principal less fees received, is considered to be representative of fair value.
+The fair value of these investments will continue to be equal to the cost basis to the extent that the investment company continues to perform in accordance with expectations and there is no indication of a decline in fair value.
+To the extent that the investment is out performing or under performing relative to expectations, we determine the fair value primarily using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments at each reporting date.
 Our estimate of the expected repayment date of a debt security is generally the legal repayment date of the instrument.
 The yield to maturity analysis considers changes in leverage levels, credit quality, portfolio company performance and other factors.
 We will use the value determined by the yield analysis as the fair value for that security.
-However, it is our position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain prepayment penalties, the borrower would most likely prepay or refinance the borrowing if the available interest rate, given the borrower's then-current credit quality, is lower than the stated loan interest rate under our loan.
-Therefore, we do not believe that a market participant would pay a premium for the investment and because of our general intent to hold loans to repayment, we do not believe that the fair value of the investment should be adjusted in excess of the face amount.
-However, adjustments to investment values will be made for declines in fair value due to market changes or borrower-specific credit deterioration.
-Due to the unobservable nature of the inputs u
+However, it is our position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing if the market interest rate, given the borrower's current credit quality, is lower than the stated loan interest rate.
+Therefore, we do not believe that a market participant would pay a premium for the investment, a